Novelty Detection in Reinforcement Learning with World Models: Background

-where we substitute KL divergence in place of cross entropy loss to use the world model loss function \ref{eq:dreamerLoss}.
+where we substitute KL divergence in place of cross entropy loss to use the world model loss equation~\eqref{eq:dreamerLoss} (See Appx.~\ref{Appendix:Derivation} for a derivation).

 The intuition behind the bound is as follows.
-For an unforeseen $\hat{x_t}$, if this relationship becomes disturbed---that is, if the model is incapable of constructing a mapping such that the the cross entropy of $H(p_{\phi}(z_t|h_t,x_t),p_{\phi}(z_t|h_0,x_t))$ is not minimized with respect to the performance of $H(p_{\phi}(z_t|h_t,x_t),p_{\phi}(z_t|h_0))$---the threshold (the right-hand side of the equality in Equation~\ref{eqn:bound} will decrease.
+If this relationship becomes disturbed given an unforeseen observation $\hat{x_t}$---that is, if the model is incapable of constructing a mapping such that the cross entropy of $H(p_{\phi}(z_t|h_t,x_t),p_{\phi}(z_t|h_0,x_t))$ is not minimized with respect to the performance of $H(p_{\phi}(z_t|h_t,x_t),p_{\phi}(z_t|h_0))$---the threshold (the right-hand side of the equality in \eqref{eqn:bound}) will decrease.
 But it is also expected that the left-hand side, $KL[p_{\phi}(z_t|h_t,x_t)||p_{\phi}(z_t|h_t)]$, reaches extremely high values, depending on the current reliance of $h_t$.

-Two cases of detection arise: If the world model performance somehow increases without data, then the right side will become negative, which is then immediately flagged as novelty due to the convexity of the KL divergence.
-If the the world model performance improves with data, then the bound becomes a dropout generalization test of the model~\cite{JMLR:v15:srivastava14a} i.e:
+Thus, there are two cases of detection arise upon seeing an observation $x_t$: \begin{proposition} If the cross entropy score comparison becomes \textbf{negative} when introducing the vector $x_t$, then the right side of~(\ref{eqn:bound}) will become negative, which immediately flags $x_t$ as novelty due to the property of non-negativity of the left side KL divergence. \end{proposition} \begin{proposition} If the cross entropy score comparison becomes \textbf{nonnegative} when introducing the vector $x_t$, then \ref{eqn:bound} defines a decision boundary in the latent space over the measure of robustness to partial destruction of the input~\citep{10.1145/1390156.1390294,JMLR:v15:srivastava14a}, i.e.: